ddayto21/Machine-Learning-Chatbot/README.md

 ```

 ## Connect to Redis Instance
-- The following code creates a connection to Redis:
+- Run the following code in your service.js backend file to create a Redis Instance:

 ```javascript